goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/about.md

 ---

 The GSDN is a **free and voluntary collaborative network** of service organizations ("Affiliates").
-Affiliates are non-profit organizations that provide free or low-cost digital collections services to libraries, archives, museums, and other cultural heritage organizations.
+Affiliates are non-profit organizations that provide free or cost recovery-based digital collections services to libraries, archives, museums, and other cultural heritage organizations.
 These services may include digitization and metadata creation, digital content management and hosting, digital content publishing, digital preservation, training, and consulting.
 The GSDN comprises a [growing group of Affiliates](../all) throughout California.

 ## Governance